 Since 2007 Mary has co-ordinated Hersham in Bloom, and, supported by an excellent team, has been involved with this community project for more than 10 years, achieving a high level of success including two Silver Gilt Awards.
 Mary’s other interests include membership of the Advisory Board for Burhill Children’s Centre, Hersham Residents Association, being a supporter of Hersham Library and Chairman of Trustees for Hersham Youth Trust.

-In Mary’s Mayoral year she aims to help Elmbridge Mencap increase their specialist facilities for the benefit of more people in the Borough by developing a piece of derelict land into a Sensory Garden, to provide a wonderful outdoor experience for children, adults and the elderly, including those with autism, dementia and Alzheimer’s Disease as well as those with learning disabilities.
+During Mary’s term of office her chosen charity is Elmbridge Mencap.
+The Mayor aims to help Elmbridge Mencap increase their specialist facilities for the benefit of more people in the Borough by developing a piece of derelict land into a Sensory Garden, to provide a wonderful outdoor experience for children, adults and the elderly, including those with autism, dementia and Alzheimer’s Disease as well as those with learning disabilities.

-Mary and John are looking forward to the coming year and meeting the many volunteers and organisations, and supporters, who make Elmbridge such a wonderful place in which to live and work.
+Mary and John are looking forward to meeting the many volunteers and organisations, and supporters, who make Elmbridge such a wonderful place in which to live and work.

 If you would like further details about the Mayor or her charities please contact the Mayor's secretary, view the Protocol regarding the Mayor's Office and External Fundraising Activities or look online for the Mayoral programme.